Massachusetts Charter

 The Massachusetts Charter of 1691 was a charter that formally established the Province of Massachusetts Bay.
 Issued by the government of William III and Mary II, the corulers of the Kingdom of England, the charter defined the government of the colony, whose lands were drawn from those previously belonging to the Massachusetts Bay Colony, Plymouth Colony, and portions of the Province of New York.
 The territorial claims embodied in the charter also encompassed all of present-day Maine (some of which had been claimed by the Massachusetts Bay Colony), New Brunswick, and Nova Scotia.

 The charter was approved by William and Mary on October 7, 1691, and established English rule of the colony by appointing a governor, deputy governor, and secretary, to be elected by members of the council.
 It took away many of its rights of self-government that had previously been enjoyed by Massachusetts and Plymouth authorities, transitioning the power in Boston from elected to royally appointed governors.
 William and Mary appointed Sir William Phips as the new governor.
 The charter established freedom of worship for Christians (not including Roman Catholics, referred to in the charter as "Papists") and removed religious restrictions on voting.
-The charter benefited the British economically by reserving the right of free fishery to British interests only.
+The charter reserved the right of free fishery in Massachusetts to English subjects.

 Towns across the colony grew in status as a result of the charter.